 Bit 1 LRF: LVR control register software reset flag

-0: Not occur

-1: Occurred

 This bit is set high if the LVRC register contains any non-defined LVR voltage register values.
 This in effect acts like a software-reset function.
 This bit can only be cleared to zero by the application program.